watashiwarimurux1/myscripts/README.md

 # myscripts
-Im just a rookie scripter so dont except so much
+Im just a rookie scripter so dont except so much.